Cat gap: Changes in climate and habitat

 Another possible explanation for the extinction of feliforms in North America is changes in the ecology of the continent.
 Evidence from the geologic temperature record shows that the earth was experiencing a period of global cooling, causing forests to give way to savannas.
+Nimravids, the cat-like predators present in North America at the time, favored forested environments, with a few exceptions such as Eusmilus, which showed more adaptations for open environments.

-Climatic changes to arid conditions that muted variation at about 25.8 Ma coincides with the first appearance of hoglike creodonts and of pocket gophers, and this also is the beginning of the "cat gap" and the "entelodont gap", a period of some 7 million years when there were no nimravids, felids, or entelodonts in North America.
+Climatic changes to arid conditions that muted variation at about 25.8 Ma coincides with the first appearance of hoglike creodonts and of pocket gophers, and this also is the beginning of the "cat gap", as well as the "entelodont gap".
 Faunal overturn at 25.8 Ma is the basis for division of the Arikareean time period (30.5–19 Ma), and the Arikareen NALMA (North American Land-Mammal Ages), into the Monroecreekian period (29.5–25.8 Ma), and then the Harrisonian period (25.8–23.5 Ma).